European oil 'mini-major' challenges industry's old model

 “The key is to build more downstream presence and to complement that with trading around the assets,” said veteran Dutch oil entrepreneur Marcel van Poecke, 55, who is managing director of Carlyle International Energy Partners (CIEP) and the driver behind the Varo model.

-Founded in 2012, Varo was renamed Varo Energy after merging last month with Dutch-based storage and trading company Argos.
-The merged company controls businesses from oil production to refineries to storage terminals and petrol stations, creating what van Poecke says is a “mini-major” focused on a strip of western Europe.
+Founded in 2012, Varo Energy merged last month with Dutch-based storage and trading company Argos.
+The merged company has access to crude oil through Vitol and controls businesses from refineries to storage terminals and petrol stations, creating what van Poecke says is a “mini-major” focused on a strip of western Europe.

 “You will see more coordinated trading around those assets because now it becomes one company from Rotterdam up to Switzerland,” he said.

-Note: (This story has been corrected to remove reference to Varo Energy producing oil in fifth and twelfth paragraphs; also corrects year of refinery acquisition in eleventh paragraph)